 - Misleading Campaign Performance

 Imagine a paid campaign that’s underperforming, but due to duplicate events or broken UTM tracking, GA4 shows it as a hit.
-Marketing teams keep pouring budget into it, not knowing it's wasting money.

 - Incorrect Conversion Data

 Say a “purchase” event fires whenever someone reloads a thank-you page.
 Suddenly, your conversion rate spikes.
 It feels like success until customer support asks why actual orders are so low.
+This directly affects analytics data accuracy.

 - Missing User Journey Insights